bitknife/Rust-Road-Network-Bevy-ECS/README.md

 ## Introduction
+Mini project to get a feel for game development using Rust + Bevy.

-Rust + Bevy ECS simulation of a road network with NPCs moving around on a 2 sec interval.
+The "game" is an ECS simulation of a road network with NPCs moving around on a 2 sec interval.

 - https://www.rust-lang.org/
 - https://bevyengine.org/